the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [TBD] =

+* Fix - Adds a safety check to avoid issuing tickets for late-declined purchases in PayPal, when the Order status returned is valid.
+[ET-1533]

 = [5.4.0.1] 2022-05-23 =

 * Fix - Check if function exists for `get_current_screen` to avoid a fatal if not.